docwho2/java-chime-voicesdk-sma/README.md

 - Central call control
   - Route calls to multiple Connect instances (many organizations have several instances and other groups on legacy systems).
   - Don't wrap/trombone calls through Connect instances when calls need to be transferred.
-- Servicing calls in Chime SDK can potentially reduce costs.
-  - SMA calls incur $0.002/min vs Connect's $0.018/min for self-service.
-  - PSTN Ingress and Egress charges are the same between Chime and Connect.

 ## Library Overview